 Replacing your old heating and cooling equipment with new, energy-efficient models is a great start.
 But to make sure that you get the best performance, the new equipment must be properly installed.
-In fact, improper installation can reduce system efficiency by up to 30% costing you more on your utility bills and possibly shorten the equipment’s life.
+In fact, improper installation can reduce system efficiency by up to 30% costing you more on your utility bills and possibly shortening the equipment’s life.
 Make sure to ask your contractor if his or her work meets ENERGY STAR Quality Installation Guidelines.
-These guidelines, based on the Air Conditioning Contractors of America’s (ACCA) quality installation specification, require:
+These guidelines, based on the Air Conditioning Contractors of America’s (ACCA) quality installation specification, require the following:

 Installing the right size equipment for the home is essential to getting the best performance and comfort.
 Many homeowners believe that bigger is always better when buying new heating and cooling equipment.
 In reality, a system that’s too large will not keep your home comfortable because of frequent ‘on/off’ cycling.
 Incorrect sizing can also put stress on your system’s components and shorten the equipment’s life.
 With an ENERGY STAR quality Installation, your contractor will make sure that you get a system that is the right size for your home.

-Test and verify proper airflow (if a furnace or heat pump)
+-Test and verify proper airflow (if it’s a furnace or heat pump).

 Knowing these few tips will ensure you get quality and value from the contractor and your new equipment.